Essentials List for Minimalist Living

 Advantages of a Minimalist Home

 • Less stressful.
-Mess or clutter is a type of visual interruption, and everything in our vision pulls at our little attention.
+Mess or clutter is a visual interruption, and everything in our vision pulls at our little attention.
 The less we have, the less visual stress we have.
 A minimalist home is less stressful.

 Thus, it would be easy to do it room by room, keeping only the ‘essentials’ so decluttering is manageable and achievable.
-It is quickly done with four easy steps; remove, tidy, evaluate and restore
+It is quickly done with four easy steps: remove, tidy, evaluate, and restore.

 Remove: